microsoft/DPSDA/doc/source/getting_started/details/data.rst

 * ``metadata``: A dictionary that holds the metadata of the samples.
 The following keys must be included:

-    * ``label_names``: A list of strings that holds the names of the classes.
-The length of the list must be equal to K.
+    * ``label_info``: A list of dictionaries that hold the information of the classes.
+The length of the list must be equal to K. Inside each dictionary, a key ``name`` must be included, which refers to the name of the class.

     In addition, you can include any other keys that hold the metadata of the samples if needed.